Justin Dunn makes Mariners debut, becoming record 41st pitcher used this season

 When Justin Dunn, who was called up from the Class AA Texas League’s Arkansas Travelers on Tuesday, stepped on the mound Thursday night, he was No. 20.

 Dunn is the 41st pitcher the Mariners have used this season — which broke the single-season MLB record for most pitchers used.
+Art Warren pitched a third of the eighth inning to make his debut, becoming the 42nd pitcher used.

-He is the 66th player used this season, which adds to the MLB record of most players used in a single season.
+They brought the Mariners’ total to 67 players used this season, which added to their MLB record of most players used in a single season.

-The 20 debuts is not only the most in Mariners history (which previously was 15 in 2004) but the most for any club since 1994.
+The 21 debuts are not only the most in Mariners history (which previously was 15 in 2004) but the most for any club since 1994.

 “It’s weird, but it’s part of the game,” Mariners second baseman Dee Gordon said.
 “I’ve never seen 20-something people get called up in a year.
 It’s crazy.”